skrylexx/skrylexx/README.md

 - 👋 Hi, I’m Alex
-- 👀 I’m interested in .cybersecurity, pentesting and network.
+- 👀 I’m interested in cybersecurity, pentesting and network.
 - 🌱 I’m currently learning at the EPSI

 <!---